Kentucky vs. Kansas State Predictions & Picks - NCAA Tournament Second Round

 Kentucky vs. Kansas State Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest between the Kentucky Wildcats (22-11) and Kansas State Wildcats (24-9) going head to head at Greensboro Coliseum has a projected final score of 72-71 (according to our computer prediction) in favor of Kentucky, so expect a competitive matchup.
-The game will begin at 2:40 PM ET on March 19.
+Sunday's contest between the Kentucky Wildcats (22-11) and the Kansas State Wildcats (24-9) at Greensboro Coliseum is expected to be a competitive matchup, as our computer prediction projects a final score of 72-71, with Kentucky coming out on top.
+Tipoff is at 2:40 PM ET on March 19.

-Based on our computer prediction, Kansas State is projected to cover the spread (1.5) versus Kentucky.
-The two sides are expected to come in below the 145.5 over/under.
+According to our computer prediction, Kansas State projects to cover the 2.5-point spread in its matchup versus Kentucky.
+The over/under is currently listed at 145.5, and the two teams are projected to fall short of that total.

 Kentucky vs. Kansas State Game Info & Odds